z-------------/anilist-es/README.md

 ## Install

-I plan to eventually put this on the Chrome Web Store, but for now you'll have to:
+I may or may not ever put this on the Chrome Web Store.
+For now you'll have to:

 1. [Download as .zip](https://github.com/z-------------/anilist-es/archive/master.zip)
 2. Unzip